SWieking/BallotDBox/README.md

 To test the system using a predefined eligible voter, follow these steps:

 1. **Navigate to the registration page** in the web application.
 2. **Use the details** of one of the predefined eligible voters that you loaded into the database.
+The dummy voter data can be found in the following file: `BallotDBox/backend/api/management/fixtures/dummy_voters.json`

 	Here's an example of how you might use this data:
    - **Username**: Choose a unique username.
-   - **Password**: Choose a strong password.
+   - **Password**: Choose a password.
    - **First Name**: Use the first name from the dummy data.
    - **Last Name**: Use the last name from the dummy data.
    - **ID Number**: Enter the ID number from the dummy data.
+   - **ID PIN**: Enter the ID number from the dummy data.

+   To quickly test the app, you can use the following predefined data:
+   - **First Name:** Alex
+   - **Last Name:** Schmidt
+   - **ID Number:** 1122334455
+   - **ID PIN:** password00

 3. **Submit the form** to create a new user account.
 If successful, you can then log in using these credentials.